DiMS: Distilling Multiple Steps of Iterative Non-Autoregressive Transformers for Machine Translation: Distillation of Iterative Non-autoregressive Transformers

 \subsection{Training Loss}

 We denote the output distribution after $n$ iterative steps on the partially masked sentence $\tilde{\y}$ by $ \mathcal{I}_{\theta}\left(\tilde{\y}, \x, n \right)$ where $\theta$ represents the parameters of the model.
 The distillation loss can be described as: $ \sum_{i \in \masked(\tilde{\y})}^{} \KL{\p_{t,i}}{\p_{s,i}}$ where $\p_t=\mathcal{I}_{\theta_t}\left(\tilde{\y}, \x, n \right),$ $\p_s=\mathcal{I}_{\theta_s}\left(\tilde{\y}, \x, 1 \right)$ and $i$ in subscript denotes the index in the sentence.
 Note that the teacher's soft labels do not come from the same decoding iteration i.e.\ whenever a token is revealed, the corresponding soft labels are fixed in $p_{t}$.
 Thus, the student receives labels from various decoding steps of the teacher.
-Figure~\ref{fig:teacher_iterative} depicts the process teachers follow to produce the labels for two iterative steps.
+Figure~\ref{fig:teacher_iterative} depicts the process teacher follows to produce the labels for two iterative steps.
 From the student's point of view, the primary difference between DiMS and CMLM training (Section~\ref{sec:background-train}) is the use of soft labels generated by the teacher instead of the ground truth tokens.

 To facilitate the distillation, we combine the KL-divergence with the Euclidean distance of the last layers' hidden states of the teacher and the student.
 This transfers the knowledge concealed within the hidden states that might not be discernible in soft labels.
 We refer to this as \emph{hidden state loss}.
 Similar to the KL-divergence, the hidden state loss is computed over the masked indices.
-The fact that the hidden states have a positive impact on the distillation has also been observed in previous works \citep{romero2014fitnets, sanh2019distilbert, jiao2020tinybert}.